Upper Brandon Plantation: History

-Current use
+Modern history

 Upper Brandon was purchased in 2012 by the James C. Justice Companies, which is currently owned and operated by the Justice family, headed by patriarch Jim Justice.
 The family owns The Greenbrier Resort and has extensive farming and mining operations in West Virginia, Virginia, Kentucky, North Carolina, and South Carolina including 50,000 acres (200 km2) that it farms through its Justice Farms of North Carolina operations headquartered in Roanoke, Virginia.

 The Upper Brandon property is protected through a conservation easement held by the American Farmland Trust.
-It was listed as a Virginia Historic Landmark in 1996.